 Here’s how to do it:

 1. Choose Your Schedule Forecasting System

 Before you can use analytics, you need to choose a schedule forecasting system.
 The most important tool is the schedule builder.
-If it’s not intuitive and user-friendly, move on.
+Indeed, if it’s not intuitive and user-friendly, move on.
 The goal is to match best-fit employees to shifts in a systematic way.

 Employee profiles let you enter detailed information.
 This includes skills, training, availability, and license expiration dates.
 Personalization makes it easy to match workers with appropriate job roles and shifts.
 It also helps managers assemble effective teams and assign projects.

 When you have chosen your software, now it’s time to customize it.
 Don’t neglect this step.
 It is critical.
 Enter every bit of information possible.
 This includes staffing needs per shift, business hours, and employee availability.
 Plus certification requirements and job codes for client or project billing.

 Compliance settings protect you from labor violations.
 Enter rules for predictive scheduling, overtime, meals and breaks, and union contracts.
 If you manage a long-term care facility, find a system with Payroll Based Journal tools.

 Even so, don’t worry about getting everything perfect the first time.
 You can change your settings as often as you need to.